How 'Bout Oxycodone: How Fast It Kicks In?

 My advice?
 Stay true to the dose your doc gave you, and if you start feeling like things are going off the rails, don’t wait around – hit up your healthcare provider ASAP.
 They’ve got your back.

-Understanding how quickly that painkiller takes effect is one aspect, but you also need to be aware of any potential hiccups that might come along with it:
+Understanding how quickly that medication takes effect is one aspect, but you also need to be aware of any potential hiccups that might come with it.

 Nausea and Vomiting: